-Community Watershed Groups: Local watershed groups (for example, Blackwater Nottoway Riverkeeper Program, Historic Southside Chapter of the Virginia Master Naturalist) offer a meeting place for river groups to share ideas and coordinate preservation efforts and are also a showcase site for citizen action.
+Community Watershed Groups: (Rockfish Valley Foundation, Friends of the Rockfish, etc.) Local watershed groups offer a meeting place for river groups to share ideas and coordinate preservation efforts and are also a showcase site for citizen action.
 Watershed groups also have a valuable knowledge of the local watershed and river habitat that is important to the implementation process.
-Active community watershed groups can be a good resource for procuring and distributing grant funds to assist in financing implementation actions.
-Depending on their missions, they also present opportunities for educating residents and other stakeholders about the TMDL and implementation plan.